GUINEA PIG Care – everything you should know

 This is likely a fungal infection (also see the section about mites above) and needs urgent treatment as the condition is very itchy and causes deep distress to affected guinea pigs.
 As ringworm is also a fungal infection, you must take suitable precautions to ensure it is not passed to any other animals or humans, including yourself!
 Ringworm can only be confirmed by your vet, but it is essential to take precautions just in case.
 This means washing your hands whenever you handle the guinea pig and completely isolating him from others.

 However, it is very likely that all the guinea pigs kept in the same cage will also be infected but won’t necessarily show symptoms.
 In this case, all the guinea pigs in the cage must also be treated.
 Veterinary assistance should be sought in most cases.
 Still, if you are experienced with guinea pigs and confident handling them, it can be treated by using an antifungal shampoo and anti-fungal cream, which can be obtained from your local chemist.
 The affected guinea pigs need to be shampooed every four days for 2-3 weeks (leave the shampoo on for 5 minutes before rinsing off, keeping the guinea pig wrapped in a warm towel whilst waiting), and the cream applied to the affected patches of skin twice daily.
-The cage would need to be kept very clean, too, washing it with dilute bleach to ensure no fungal spores are left.
+The cage would also need to be kept very clean, washing it with dilute bleach to ensure no fungal spores are left.

 guinea pig care article photo 11